 We have applied the tests sets out in Article 57 of MiFID II to our non-UCITS and AIFs and the following products also meet all the necessary criteria to be classed as non-complex.

-Will Janus Henderson distribute the data directly to clients?
+Does Janus Henderson distribute the data directly to clients?

 How often will an updated EMT be published?

-Donnelley will publish an updated EMT on a monthly basis.
+We publish an updated EMT quarterly.

-How is the EMT made available?
+In what format is the EMT made available?

 Are funds/trusts classified as complex?

 All UCITS are automatically non-complex.
 Most of our non-UCITS funds/trusts have been assessed against the criteria set out in the Regulations and are also non-complex.
-The small number of funds that have been assessed as Complex but these are not available to Retail investors.
+The small number of funds that have been assessed as Complex however; these are not available to Retail investors.

 Is the PAIF non-complex?